‘Australian Plants’ Journal

 - Adnyamathanha and Beyond – Useful plants of an Ancient Land by Neville Bonney (2007), published by the Australian Plants Society (South Australia).
 Further details and a review are available here.

-- Australian Brachyscomes by the ANPSA's Australian Daisy Study Group (1995).
+- Australian Brachyscomes by the ANPSA’s Australian Daisy Study Group (1995).
 This book documents 74 species, a number of varieties, distinctive forms and cultivars of brachyscomes.
 It also details the habit, propagation and cultivation requirements of each species and features over 100 precise and beautifully executed line drawings by botanical artist Gloria Thomlinson.
+This publication can be downloaded in full from our Resources page.

-- Australian Daisies for Gardens and Floral Art, published by Lothian in 1987 for ANPSA's Australian Daisy Study Group.
+- Australian Daisies for Gardens and Floral Art, published by Lothian in 1987 for ANPSA’s Australian Daisy Study Group.
 It describes and illustrates over 150 plants, with notes on their flowering periods, propagation, cultivation, uses and habitat.
+This publication can be downloaded in full from our Resources page.

 - Australia’s Eremophilas: Changing Gardens for a Changing Climate by Norma Boschen, Maree Goods and Russell Wait (2008).
 Further details and a review are available here.